 Since music is an international language, The Buchmann-Mehta School of Music was chosen as the front-runner in the University's internationalization process.
 Now in its Sixth year, the program includes 47 student from countries as diverse as Brazil, Poland, Azerbaijan, Japan, Taiwan, China, Spain, USA, Hungary, Greece, Russia, Italy, France, Germany, Argentina, Czech Republic, Slovenia, Austria, Chile, Belgium, Korea, Italy, Moldova, Mexico.

 The program offers Bachelor's and Masters degrees, as well as Artist Diploma.
 Performance opportunities include participation in the Symphony Orchestra, chamber ensembles and opera productions, conducted bilingually in Hebrew and English.

 Theoretical courses are taught in English and are available to both foreign and Israeli students, thus increasing the opportunities for interaction and cooperation between locals and guests.

 Thanks to the generosity and efforts of Dr. Mario A. Adler and Mr. Josef Buchmann, the Buchmann-Mehta School of Music is realizing the goal of becoming a significant international center for musical academic study and professional training.

-The International Program in English is offered for studies in the Instrumental (with the exception of piano), Vocal, and Conducting departments.
-Piano studies are offered under graduate programs only .
+The International Program in English is offered for studies in the Instrumental, Vocal, Conducting and Composition departments*.

 Studies of Musicology and composition (either undergraduate or graduate studies) are offered in Hebrew only.
 International students can study in Hebrew if they have good knowledge of the language.